AlexMercedCoder/tutorialblog/content/blog/2024/2024-09-hands-on-iceberg-dremio-minio-nessie.md

 ### Spinning Up and Down the Environment with Docker Compose

 Once your Docker Compose file is configured, you can easily spin up and down the entire environment using simple Docker Compose commands.
-This process launches all the necessary services—Nessie, Minio, Spark, and Dremio—allowing them to work together as a cohesive data lakehouse environment.
+This process launches all the necessary services: Nessie, Minio, Spark, and Dremio, allowing them to work together as a cohesive data lakehouse environment.

 #### Spinning Up the Environment